-Applications may, in respect of particular tranches or series of Notes, be made to Euronext Dublin for such Notes to be admitted to the Official List and to trading on Euronext Dublin's regulated market.
+Applications may, in respect of particular tranches or series of Notes, be made to Euronext Dublin for such Notes to be admitted to the Official List and to trading on the Regulated Market.
 Euronext Dublin's regulated market is a regulated market for the purposes of MiFID II.
 No Notes may be issued pursuant to the Programme on an unlisted basis.